 eligible for increased incentives.

 equipment to collect task data.
-Miners can build
+Contributors can build

 the equipment using an approved design or purchase